-Regina Qu'Appelle and Saskatoon Health Region continue to work with Saskatchewan Health and Alberta Learning in the delivery of a Respiratory Therapist training program.
+As reported in previous market supplement reports, Regina Qu'Appelle and Saskatoon Health Region continue to work with Ministry of Health and Alberta Learning in the delivery of a

+Respiratory Therapist training program.
 The program purchases seats at the Southern Alberta Institute of Technology in Calgary for Saskatchewan residents and allows them to perform their clinical training in Saskatchewan.
 The program sponsors eight Respiratory Therapists per year for the province.
-This program has successfully recruited students to Saskatchewan health regions each year.
+In the past this program has successfully recruited students to Saskatchewan health regions.